wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 {% image /images/pathfinding/big-jump.png "" %}

 In some such moments, indeed changes resulted in me not only getting out of the despair but to an even better place than I started.
-After one bad breakup, I trained for my first ever triathlon, [goal factored](http://sachachua.com/blog/2014/03/reflecting-goals-time/){:target="_blank"} and as a result deleted Facebook from my phone, began reading more [long
+After one hard breakup, I trained for my first ever triathlon, [goal factored](http://sachachua.com/blog/2014/03/reflecting-goals-time/){:target="_blank"} and as a result deleted Facebook from my phone, began reading more [long